x512/getfactormodels/README.md

 #### Todo
 - [ ] Refactor: a complete rewrite, implementing a better interface and design patterns, dropping dependencies.
 - [ ] Docs
+- [ ] Every model should have an about and author/copyright info, and general disclaimer
 - [ ] This README
   - [ ] Examples
 - [ ] Tests